CongThNguyen/Cleaning-Excel-with-Python/README.md

 c/ Join the two dataset `“GDP data Raw” and “Brand Awareness”` by date.
 Then output to look like "Metrics_combined.csv"

-2. The third file is called ‘Impressions & Clicks.xlsx’ which contains a websites clicks and impressions in currently in a daily view.
+2. The third file is called `‘Impressions & Clicks.xlsx’` which contains a websites clicks and impressions which is currently in a daily view format.

 a/ Aggregate this data up to a weekly view, with weeks being Monday - Sunday.
 Then output to look like "Impressions & clicks combined.csv"